 There are certain WiFi issues that everyone who regularly connects to the Internet wirelessly will inevitably experience at some point.

-Paying for a fast Internet connection and not being able to reach the advertised download and upload speed is no fun.
-If you’re the only person connected to your home router, and you’re not too far away from it, you should be able to reach the maximum download and upload speed even during peak hours.
-It’s understandable that your Internet provider may rarely have issues on their end, but those should be solved promptly and never happen again.
+Paying for a fast Internet connection and not being able to reach the advertised download and upload speeds is no fun.
+If you’re the only person connected to your home router, and you’re not too far away from it, you should be able to reach the maximum download and upload speeds even during peak hours.

 Most modern homes are full of electronic devices that connect wirelessly to the Internet as well as devices that emit strong electromagnetic interference.
 When you add hardwood furniture to the mix, and maybe even a brick wall or two, it becomes nearly impossible to have full bars with most wireless routers.